professional-learner365-cmd/Event-Performance-Tracker-Decision-Dashboard/README.md

 # Event-Performance-Tracker-Decision-Dashboard
-Built a dynamic program performance tracker and dashboard in Google Sheets/Excel to analyse registrations, attendance, satisfaction, participant sources, volunteer hours, and costs.
-Used spreadsheet functions, KPIs, dropdown filters and charts to turn program data into clear insights and support data-driven decisions.
+* Built a dynamic program performance tracker and dashboard in Google Sheets/Excel to analyse registrations, attendance, satisfaction, participant sources, volunteer hours, and costs.
+* Used functions including XLOOKUP, COUNTIF, COUNTIFS, SUM, SUMIF, AVERAGEIF, IF, and IFERROR, along with KPIs, dropdown filters, and charts to turn program data into clear insights and support data-driven decisions.

 # Event Performance Tracker & Decision Dashboard